 1, Fill a 6 quart saucepan with 8 cups water.
 Cover and bring to a boil over high heat.

 2. Meanwhile, fill a small pan with 2 cups of water, slivered orange peel, carrots, and sugar.
 Bring to a boil, then simmer for 10 minutes.

-3, When the large pot of water comes to a boil, add quinoa and cook uncovered for about 5 minutes, stirring occasionally.
+3, When the large pot of water comes to a boil, add salt, turmeric, and quinoa and cook uncovered for about 5 minutes, stirring occasionally.

 4, Turn off the heat and drain.